Ground-State Analysis for an Exactly Solvable Coupled-Spin Hamiltonian: The exact solution

-This requires that $0\leq\mu<1/2. $ In the region bounded by the equations (\ref{b1},\ref{b2},\ref{b3}) the level crossings become dense in the thermodynamic limit, giving rise to a gapless phase.
-The following relations hold for the gap between the ground and first-excited states in the regions depicted in the phase diagram of Fig. 2:
+This requires that $0\leq\mu<1/2$.
+In the region bounded by the equations~\eqref{b1}, \eqref{b2}, \eqref{b3} the level crossings become dense in the classical limit, giving rise to a~gapless phase.
+The following relations hold for the gap between the ground state and f\/irst excited state in the regions depicted in the phase diagram of Fig.~\ref{fig2}:

+Moreover, when $z_2=0$ the Hamiltonian~\eqref{degenham} acquires an $\mathfrak{su}(2)$ symmetry due to commutativity with the generators $\{S_2^z, S_2^+, S_2^-\}$.
+In view of this, we def\/ine an order parameter

+Analogous to the procedure described above, the following relations are found for the order parameter in the regions depicted in the phase diagram of Fig.~\ref{fig2}:

+Only in the gapless region IV does the order parameter vary as a~function of~$g$.
+The boundary lines between the regions are associated with discontinuities in the partial derivatives of ${\mathcal O}$.

-There is clear discrepancy between Figs. 1 and 2, in particular for the predicted gapless regions.
-In deriving the two phase diagrams we consider behaviours as $s\rightarrow \infty, \, m\rightarrow \infty,\,G\rightarrow 0$ with $g=4sG,\,\mu=m/(2s)$, and as $z_2\rightarrow 0$, yielding phase boundary lines as functions of the coupling parameter $g$.
-So far there are indications that the limiting behaviours do not always commute.
-Similar issues with non-commuting limits have been observed in the different context of attractive bosons \cite{ol07}.
-In the following three Subsections we will appeal to further exact results to gain a better insight into the properties of the system.
+There is clear discrepancy between Figs.~\ref{fig1} and~\ref{fig2} with respect to the vanishing of the energy gap.
+In deriving the two diagrams we consider behaviours as $G\rightarrow 0$, $s\rightarrow \infty$, $m\rightarrow \infty$ with $g=4sG$, $\mu=m(2s)^{-1}$, and as $z_2\rightarrow 0$, yielding phase boundary lines as functions of the coupling parameter~$g$.
+In the next subsection we provide calculations which support the phase diagram shown in Fig.~\ref{fig2}.